Ayurvedic ‘sugar destroyer’ can help rein in your sweet tooth

 • People who popped a Gymnema sylvestre mint showed a significantly reduced intake of high-sugar sweet foods compared to the placebo.

-• The mint also resulted in a decrease in the pleasantness and desirability rating of eating high-sugar sweet foods.
+• The mint also led to a decrease in the pleasantness and desirability ratings of eating high-sugar sweet foods.

-• Additionally, for people who said they definitely had a sweet tooth (compared to those who did not), using the mint resulted in a significant decrease in how they rated their enjoyment of sweets and their desire to eat more high-sugar sweet foods.
+• Additionally, for people who said they definitely had a sweet tooth (compared to those who did not), using the mint resulted in a significant decrease in their enjoyment of sweets and their desire to eat more high-sugar sweet foods.

 How it works